risen228/craco-alias/README.md

 A [craco](https://github.com/sharegate/craco) plugin for automatic aliases generation for Webpack and Jest.

-> :warning: **The plugin does not work with typescript CRA template, we are working on it**

 > :warning: **The plugin does not fully support a module alises**

 ## List of Contents